migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Events

+The Web Component *leaflet-map* exposes an event bus[^7] at the property *eventBus*.

+This Event Bus can be considered as a global way to transport messages or events to make them accesibles from any place within the web page.

-Leaflet-map Web Components defines two events:
+The Web Component *leaflet-map* defines two events as actions.

+### Event 'x-leaflet-map-geojson-add'

-- '**x-leaflet-map-geojson-add**' for adding GeoJSON [Features](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollections](https://tools.ietf.org/html/rfc7946#section-3.3) as they allow you to describe features with a set of properties.
+Use it to adding GeoJSON [Features](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollections](https://tools.ietf.org/html/rfc7946#section-3.3) as they allow you to describe features with a set of properties (samples bellow).

+This event requires an object with the properties:
+- leafletMap, the DOM element of the map on top of which objects are to be added
+- geojson, the GeoJSON object to be added

+### x-leaflet-map-clear

-- '**x-leaflet-map-clear**' for removing all GeoJSON features from the map
+Use it to removing all GeoJSON features from the map (see [Clear a map](#clear-a-map)).

+This event requires an object with the property:
+- leafletMap, the DOM Element of the map to be cleared

 ## Adding [GeoJSON objects](https://www.rfc-editor.org/rfc/rfc7946#section-3)